emiliobondioli/flipper/README.md

 ## Client

-The `client` module translates x/y coordinates to the related flip dot bytes. `set`, `get` and `fill` methods are used to interact with the dots:
+The `client` module translates x/y coordinates to the related flip dot bytes. `set`, `get` and `fill` methods are used to interact with the dots.

+Example usage in a browser/frontend app:

 ```js
 import FlipperClient from 'flipper/client'